johanmazoyer/Asterix/source/correction.rst

 - "noDH" DH.
 In this mode, the mask is just 1 everywhere.

-Interraction Matrix
+Interaction Matrix
 +++++++++++++++++++++++++++++++

-Most correction algorithms requires the measurement of an Interraction Matrix.
+Most correction algorithms requires the measurement of an Interaction Matrix.
-The specific function doing this is located in WSC_functions.py : creatingInterractionmatrix
+The specific function doing this is located in WSC_functions.py : creatingInteractionmatrix

 We  save the matrix in .fits independently for each DMs so that you do not have to recalculate if you go from 1 to 2 DMs (provided that this is the only change in the testbed of course).